NoumenaDigital/npl-integrations/README.md

 To build and run the project, follow the steps below:

 1. Run `mvn clean install` to build and generate NPL-API and clients.
-2. Run `docker compose up --build -d` to ensure the Python listener service, the Python Streamlit UI and the Typescript React frontend are built in addition to the engine and its dependencies, then create and start the containers.
+2. Run `docker compose up --build -d` to ensure the Python listener service, the Python Streamlit UI and the Typescript React frontend are built in addition to the Engine and its dependencies, then create and start the containers.

 ### Service endpoints